gennovative/micro-fleet/docs/concepts/dependency-injection.md

 ## Resolve hierarchical dependencies chain

 As said above, the prefered technique is [automatically-resolved constructor parameter](#automatically-resolved).
 When you want to resolve a dependency, but it depends on another one which in turn depends on another one.
 This forms a hierarchical dependencies chain.
-This situation is so popular when working with DI that all DC supports resolving this kind of chain.
+This situation is so popular when working with DI that all DCs support resolving this kind of chain.

 ![Diagram for hierarchical dependencies chain](./images/dependency-hierarchy.png "Dependency hierarchy")